rs3lab/Odinfs/README.md

 ```

 Next, please use your favorite way to compile and install the kernel.
 The below step is just for reference.
+The installation requires 50GB space and takes around 20 minutes on our machines.

 For Ubuntu:
 ```